Firebird Encryption Plugin Framework

-Firebird 3.0 has introduced the ability to encrypt databases to protect sensitive data from the unauthorized access and prevent the direct work with the databases: only designated applications should be able to work with encrypted databases.
+Firebird 3.0 has introduced the ability to encrypt databases to protect sensitive data from unauthorized access and prevent direct work with databases: only designated applications should be able to work with encrypted databases.

 It also important to keep the ability to work with the encrypted Firebird databases in the trusted environment - i.e., the developer and system administrator should have transparent access to the databases through their favorite development and administrator tools.

-To provide the high level of the protection, each application should have the custom implementation of an encryption, and that's why we have created Firebird Encryption Plugin Framework
+To provide a high level of protection, each application should have the custom implementation of encryption, and that's why we have created Firebird Encryption Plugin Framework

 – source code and implementation guidance to implement Firebird encryption.

-uses AES256 cryptography to encrypt data on the page level (other cryptography methods can be implemented).
+uses AES256 cryptography to encrypt data on the page level (other cryptography methods, as DPAPI, etc, can be easily added).
 The plugin encrypts only users' data: records, BLOBs, indices keys, sources of stored procedures, and triggers.
 Firebird system pages (pointer, transactions, etc) are not encrypted to increase performance.
 Encryption and decryption do not require exclusive access to the database: end-user applications can work with the database while the database is encrypted or decrypted.

 How to implement Firebird database encryption

 There are 2 phases in the implementation process: database phase and end-user application